-The Dobson family began farming in the scenic Ottawa Valley in the 1830s.
-The current farm location, in the Upper Ottawa Valley was established by Robert Dobson's great-great grandfather in the year 1857.
+The Dobson family began farming in the scenic Ottawa Valley, Ontario in the 1830s.
+The current farm location, in the Upper Ottawa Valley near Cobden, was established by Robert Dobson's great-great grandfather in the year 1857.
 Cattle have grazed this land continuously since then.
 Bob and his family hope that many more generations can keep farming this land.
 He believes that it is only through our continuing efforts to be good stewards of the land that our farm and our way of life will be sustainable well into the future.
 On our farm we believe that our well being is directly related to the environmental health of the farm.

 William Dobson and Family, circa 1880